Erualpha/FullStackOpen-Exercises/part0/newnotediag.md

     server-->>browser: HTML document
     deactivate server

-    Note right of browser: The request causes the page to reload and return an empty html file new_note, which indicates that this is traditional page appliction.
+    Note right of browser: The request causes the page to reload and return an empty html file new_note, Note right of browser:which indicates that this is a traditional multi-page appliction.

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server